kohrongying/react-rails-crashcourse/tutorial/Lesson3.md

 ```
 Tip: `--save` saves the dependency in `package.json`

 We have to import it before using it.

+Copy this into your `src/App.js`.

 ```jsx
 // src/App.js